Studio is closed due to COVID-19

 People ask me what my favorite form to throw is - Mugs.
 I love mugs because most mornings I pour a cup of coffee and sit in my favorite armchair and think.
 Often I am drinking out of my newest mug design or another artist's mug that I have just acquired.
 Using pottery is the best way to learn every detail.
 There is something magical about this quiet moment every day where I can think about what I feel from this mug in my hand.

-If you want more of how I think pottery is the best activity to have entered my life, you will have to talk to me more or take a class.
+If you want more of how I think pottery is the best activity to have entered my life, take a class or reach out and connect!.

 A bit about